HuolalaTech/page-spy-web/README_EN.md

 $ npm install -g @huolala-tech/page-spy-api
 ```

 After the download is complete, you can directly execute `page-spy-api` in the command line to start the service.
+Once the deployment is successful, you can open the browser and access `<host>:6752`, the `Inject SDK` menu will be at the top, and you can find how to configure and integrate in the business project by click the menu.

+### How to Modify API Service Configuration

+#### Modifying the Port

-It will also generate a configuration file called config.json in the running directory, and modifying this file allows you to change the running port.
+Executing the page-spy-api command directly in the command line will generate a configuration file named config.json in the working directory.
+You can modify the running port by modifying this configuration file:

 ```json
 {